discordjs/guide/guide/oauth2/README.md

 ![OAuth2 application page](./images/oauth2-app-page.png)

 Take note of the `client id` and `client secret` fields.
 Copy these values into your `config.json` file; you'll need them later.
-For now, add a redirect url to `http://localhost:53134` like so:
+For now, add a redirect URL to `http://localhost:53134` like so:

 ![Adding Redirects](./images/add-redirects.png)